Council of Ministers (Burundi)

-The current council of ministers commenced on 28 June 2020 and was President Évariste Ndayishimiye's first cabinet.
+The current council of ministers commenced on 8 September 2024 and is President Évariste Ndayishimiye's second cabinet (with a couple of minister changed of the course of 2024).

-Members of the government named in 2020
+Current members of the government

 President Évariste Ndayishimiye's first council was a total of 15 ministers of which 5 were women.

+This cabinet was changed after the former Prime minister, Alain Guillaume Bunyoni was sacked in September 2022.
+After a couple of cabinet reshuffling, the current cabinet is headed by Prime Minister Gervais Ndirakobuca and is made up of the following 15 ministers:

 Members of the Government named in 2010

 The president Pierre Nkurunziza named a new government on August 30, 2010.
 The newly formed government consisted of 21 ministers, out of which 10 were members of the previous government.

 Members of the government named in 2007

 In 2007 the Government of Burundi consisted of a 20-member Council of Ministers appointed by the President.
 The Council of Ministers, together with the President and Vice-Presidents, forms the executive branch of government in the country.

 Members of President Pierre Nkurunziza's government were announced on 14 November 2007.
 The government consisted of 12 men (8 Hutus and 4 Tutsis) and 8 women (6 Hutus and 2 Tutsis).
 The ethnic composition was 14 Hutus and 6 Tutsis.
 A new government was announced on August 29, 2010.